-- To continue the introduction to the core domains of linguistics, namely phonetics, phonology, morphology, semantics, syntax and pragmatics - To introduce students to selected linguistic perspectives, i.e. psycholinguistics and sociolinguistics
+To continue the introduction to the core domains of linguistics, namely phonetics, phonology, morphology, semantics, syntax and pragmatics To introduce students to selected linguistic perspectives, i.e. psycholinguistics and sociolinguistics

-- summarise and explain the premises of the study of language, i.e. phonetics, phonology, morphology, semantics, syntax and pragmatics; - show insight into the interrelatedness of phones, phonemes, morphemes, lexis, semantics and pragmatics in our understanding of language; - use the principles offered by the fields of phonetics, phonology, morphology, semantics, syntax and pragmatics to analyse spoken and written discourse; - demonstrate the relationship between language and society and language and cognition from selected linguistic perspectives.
+- demonstrate the interrelatedness of phones, phonemes, morphemes, lexis, semantics and pragmatics in our understanding of language; - summarise and explain the premises of the study of language, i.e. phonetics, phonology, morphology, semantics, syntax and pragmatics; - show insight into the interrelatedness of phones, phonemes, morphemes, lexis, semantics and pragmatics in our understanding of language; - use the principles offered by the fields of phonetics, phonology, morphology, semantics, syntax and pragmatics to analyse spoken and written discourse; - demonstrate the relationship between language and society and languageand cognition from selected linguistic perspectives.